-N. B.-Newspaper proprietors who will give the above three insertions, will be entitled to five dollars in such articles as they may select from our Specimens. al23t E. WHITE & HAGAR.
+N. B.-Newspaper proprietors who will give the above three insertions, will be entitled to five dollars in such articles as they may select from our Specimens. a123t E. WHITE & HAGAR.

-Oration--Price 12 1-2 cents.
-THE ORATION of JAMES CHE NUT. in is just printed, and for sale at Mr. Alexander Book Store, at Mr. J. L. Jones' Store, and at this Office.
+Oration -- Price 12 1-2 cents.
+HE ORATION of JAMES CHESNUT, ir is just printed, and for sale at Mr. Alexander Young's Book Store, at Mr. J. L. Jones' Store, and at this Office.

-NOTICE.-All persons having demands against the estate of the late James F. Bryant, deceased, are requisted to render in attested statements of the same; and those indebted to the said estate are hereby called upon for settlement.
+NOTICE.-All persons having demands against the estate of the late James F. Bryant, deceased, are requested to render in attested statements of the same; and those indebted to the said estate are hereby called upon for settlement.

 Aug 19 16 if THOS.
-C. BRYANT, Adm.
-The Charleston Courier will give the above the subscriber for payment.
+C. BRYANT.
+Adm.